On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 \subsubsection{Self-similar evolutions (\texorpdfstring{$\Gamma=0$}{Gamma=0})}

 If $\Gamma=0$, then from \eqref{Meq0_eqn_theta_dot2} it follows that $\dot{\theta}\equiv 0$.
 Hence the angle $\theta$ between the two vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ remains constant.
-This means that the vortex triangles obtained by joining the positions of three vortices at any two instances of time are similar to each other, thereby leading to the case of self-similar evolution.
+This means that the vortex triangles at any two instances of time are similar , which leads to the case of self-similar evolution.
 In this case, the trajectory in the $(u,v)$ phase plane is an equilibrium solution given by $\eta_2(t)=u_0+i\,v_0=\kappa e^{i\,\theta_0}$, where $\theta_0=\theta|_{t=0}$.
-Since all equilibrium solutions in the $(u,v)$ phase plane correspond to self-similar evolutions in the physical plane (see lemma~\ref{lemma_self_similarity}), when $\Gamma=0$; irrespective of the initial conditions, the motion of the vortex system becomes self-similar in nature.
+Since all equilibrium solutions in the $(u,v)$ phase plane correspond to the self-similar evolutions in the physical plane (see lemma~\ref{lemma_self_similarity}) when $\Gamma=0$; irrespective of the initial conditions, the motion of the vortex system becomes self-similar in nature.

 From~\eqref{r1_sqr_dot_uv_eqn}, we get $\dot{r_1^2}=C$, where $C=\Gamma_2v_0/\left(\pi\left((u_0-1)^2+v_0^2\right)\right)$ is a constant.
 Integrating $\dot{r_1^2}=C$ with respect to time yields